Aleksi Campagne

 Aleksi Campage with guitarist Zach Bachand at the Canmore Folk Festival on August 5, 2023.

-Aleksi Campagne is a Canadian fiddle-singer and songwriter, who won the Canadian Folk Music Award for French Songwriter of the Year at the 19th Canadian Folk Music Awards in 2024 for his album For the Giving / Sans rien donner.
+Aleksi Campagne is a Canadian fiddler, singer and songwriter—a practice often called fiddle-singing.
+He won the Canadian Folk Music Award for French Songwriter of the Year at the 19th Canadian Folk Music Awards in 2024 for his album For the Giving / Sans rien donner.
+In 2026, he won the 32nd edition of Ma première Place des Arts.

 Career

+Early career

+As a child, Aleksi is credited on three of his aunt Carmen Campagne’s children’s albums, including La Vache En Alaska (1995), Enchantée (1997) and Sur la Ferme de Grand-Père (2012).
 In 2017, Aleksi performed with the French children’s performance group Tam Ti Delam across Canada alongside artists Geneviève Toupin and Annick Brémault.
-As a child, Aleksi is credited on three of his aunt Carmen Campagne’s children’s albums, including La Vache En Alaska (1995), Enchantée (1997) and Sur la Ferme de Grand-Père (2012).

 He released a self-titled ep in 2018.
 He also performs with his mother as both a supporting musician in her band and an opening act.
 In 2021, he was featured on the album La Famille Campagne – Noël En Famille.

+Solo career

-For the Giving / Sans rien donner, released in 2023, is a 20-song double album, featuring ten songs in both English and French versions.
+Aleksi released his first full-length album For the Giving / Sans rien donner in 2023.
+The album is a 20-song double album, featuring ten songs in both English and French versions.
 Although fluently bilingual, he collaborated with his aunt Michelle Campagne to translate the lyrics into French due to the complications inherent in translating song lyrics, which must sometimes be translated thematically rather than literally due to the need to conform to the original song's melody and rhythm.
 Le Devoir gave the album a favourable review, comparing its blend of folk, jazz and indie pop influences to both Patrick Watson and Half Moon Run.

-Aleksi released For the Giving / Sans rien donner on 13 July 2023.
-That same month, Aleksi was selected as a Mariposa Folk Festival Emerging Artist and performed at the festival.
+The same month that he launched his album, Aleksi was selected as a Mariposa Folk Festival Emerging Artist and performed at the festival.
 In December 2022, his single "Another Day" was picked by Paul Corby as a Top Single of 2022.
 In January 2023, Aleksi and his brother Gabriel were invited to perform for a Canadian citizenship ceremony.
 In March 2023, radio host Tom Coxworth picked Aleksi as one of the Top 5 Favourite acts at the Folk Alliance International Conference.
 In May 2023, he became the only Canadian finalist in that year's Kerrville Folk Festival’s Grassy Hill New Folk Competition for Emerging Songwriters.
 On October 12, 2023, an episode about Aleksi’s music aired on the program Path to Creation directed by Igal Hecht.

-On April 5, 2024, Aleksi's debut album won the Canadian Folk Music Award for French Songwriter of the Year at the 19th Canadian Folk Music Awards.
+In 2024, Aleksi won the Canadian Folk Music Award for French Songwriter of the Year at the 19th Canadian Folk Music Awards.

+In 2025, Aleksi co-produced Arrogant Worms' 2025 album 'Canadian Famous' with Will Owen Bennet.
 In June 2025, Aleksi was named a finalist for the Prix relève Télé-Québec at the 23e edition of the Prix des Arts de la Montérégie.